celoyd/potato/ancillary-data/cids/README.md

   where cid[:3] in ('103', '104');
 ```

-We can now run something like:
+To check that this worked, we might run something like:

 ```sql
 select cid, score from cids order by score desc limit 10;